Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 A miniature view of the currently displayed document is shown to the right of workspace.

-The input line allows to create a posting manually to assign the receipt.
+The input line allows to create a posting manually to post the receipt.
 For detailed information, see [Post a receipt](../Operation/10_ManageReceipts.md#post-a-receipt).

-[comment]: <> (Rephrase?
-Book/assign)

 - *Seq. no.*
- Enter the posting number.
+ Leave this field empty.
 Posting numbers must be sequential.
-The system adds the next available number automatically if the field is left empty.
+The system adds the next available number automatically.

 - *Currency code*
-Click the drop-down list to select the appropriate currency.
+Click the drop-down list to select the applicable currency.

-  > [Info] It is possible to set up accounts in different currencies.
-However, the *Accounting* module can only work with the base currency configured in the system.
+  > [Info] It is possible to set up accounts and post transactions in different currencies, but the *Accounting* module can only work with the base currency configured in the system.
 For detailed information about managing and posting exchange rate fluctuations, see [Post exchange rate fluctuations](../Operation/12_BookExchangeRateFluctuations.md).

 - *Exchange rate*
 This field updates automatically when changing the currency.
 It can also be modified manually.